Onnazzz/Differential-Expression-Analysis-of-Arabidopsis-thaliana/README.md

 # Differential expression analysis between three RNA-Seq results from three wild type of Arabidopsis thaliana plants

 Inside the RNAsec_project file, you'll find Project.html, which is the document containing the Differential Expression Analysis of Arabidopsis thaliana.
-Data_quiality have detailed information about the data.
+Data_quiality contain the quality_analysis 4.html that has detailed information about of the data.
+Also there are the multiqc_report_raw.html, multiqc_report_trimmed.html.

 Abstract of the pratice: